phildean/nBack/EEG_fMRI_BECi/README.md

 Fixed semi-randomised order of presentation of blocks.

+Target Button is 1.
+To change - change target button in trial and trial_nontarget .tem files.

 Stimuli are single digit numbers: [1 2 3 4 5 6 7 8 9]

 ISI = 3s, Stimulus: 500ms